nvhoang3110/Project-Portfolio/Supervised-learning/Diabetes/kNNclassifier.md

   10 │ Normal         97      296    131
 ```

-We have a data set that contains in total 145 observaions over 4 variables, including 3 continuous features and one categorical variable (the ```class``` column).
+We have a data set that contains in total 145 observations over 4 variables, including 3 continuous features and one categorical variable (the ```class``` column).
 This idea is confirmed by inspecting the dimensions of our data:

 ```Julia
 # Dimension inspection